Muscle reading: History

 Muscle reading is also known by the names of those who have used it in popular performances.
 The success of one early performer, Stuart Cumberland, led to the technique's alternate name of Cumberlandism.
 The fame of the mentalist Axel Hellstrom led to it widely being called Hellstromism.
 Performers such as J. Randall Brown, Erik Jan Hanussen, Franz Polgar, Kreskin, and Nader Hanna have also used muscle reading successfully in their acts.

 In 1924, magician Carl Hertz noted that "mind-reading is nothing but muscle-reading.
 In all the cases where the mind-reader is supposed to lead a person to a hidden object, the spectator is guided entirely by an involuntary movement of the subject's muscles."
-The mentalist Washington Irving Bishop could drive a car blindfolded by muscle reading techniques.
+The mentalist Washington Irving Bishop could drive a carriage blindfolded by muscle reading techniques.

 Kreskin, one of the most accomplished performers of muscle reading in modern times, can tell a driver where to go in a car while a subject holds his wrist (or vice versa).
 In one of his books he relates the technique to the children's game within which a hidden object is located by feedback of "hot" or "cold".

 June Downey had studied the practice of muscle reading from a psychological perspective.
 She has been described as an expert on the subject of muscle reading.